Elizapp/cs472/README.md

 # cs472
-# You could see some of the assigment made for WAP class.
+Here you'll find some of the assigment I have made for WAP class.